zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Chrome extensions can access all the API’s that a webpage might and some additional ones for interacting with chrome in ways that only extensions can.
 Extensions are set up much like a webpage, using js, html and css.
 Just like websites, extensions have a huge range of possibilities.

 A chrome extension is a simple and fun way to spruce up your browsing experience, which is where most of us spend our lives, so why not make it yours.
-It is also the perfect platform for some projects, the obvious ones which change how we interact with websites to entertainment ones where maybe in-browser is just the right medium.
+It is also the perfect platform for certain projects, the most obvious ones being those that change how we interact with websites or entertainment ones where in-browser is just the right medium.

 # Setup
 ## Manifest File
 Create file manifest.json